 “Since creativity is at the core of Cirque du Soleil’s DNA, it is important for us to build inspiring and stimulating work environments.
 Art opens the dialogue with employees, artists and creators, who contribute in their own way to the success of Cirque du Soleil.
 By making part of our collection accessible to the community, we want to highlight the work of artists and position ourselves as an agent of change.
 I encourage everyone in Montreal, and especially our neighbours in the St-Michel district, to come and explore our magnificent art garden,” stated Daniel Lamarre.

-Tours of the art garden will be offered for free every weekend this summer by TOHU (saturdays and sundays 13:00 pm).
-These visits will provide exceptional access to the garden’s private sector, including the iconic sculpture The Arch by British artist Andy Goldsworthy, the first work of Guy Laliberté’s collection, as well as Richard MacDonald’s Blind Faith, Heroic and Search of Enlightenment by Simon Gudgeon.
+Tours of the art garden are offered punctually.
+These visits provide exceptional access to the garden’s private sector, including the iconic sculpture The Arch by British artist Andy Goldsworthy, the first work of Guy Laliberté’s collection, as well as Richard MacDonald’s Blind Faith, Heroic and Search of Enlightenment by Simon Gudgeon.
 The City of Circus Arts tour on the Art public Montréal website is an invitation to discover the works at Cirque du Soleil, the National Circus School, TOHU and the St-Michel Environmental Complex.
 Descriptions of the works of art and biographies of the artists can be found.

 20 years of involvement in St-Michel